Blog

 Template settings page

-Note: Here, you can also preview the email and plain text versions of your feedback template, as well as send a test email to try it out.
+Note: Here, you can also preview the email and plain text versions of your feedback template, send a test email, and try out different variations of the template with email split testing.

 Sending instructions page